 We found that this practice was providing well-led care in accordance with the relevant regulations.

 Background

-Cheriton Dental Practice is in Cheriton, Folkestone and provides NHS and private treatment to patients of all ages.
+Parkside Dental Practice is located in Bromsgrove and provides private and a small NHS contract for dental treatments to patients of all ages.